fabriq-cloud/fabriq/README.md

 Creates PAT for CLI and stores it locally?
 Automatically creates a group for the user and makes it the default?

-## Seed sample node.js application
+## Seed sample node.js service

-Let's use a sample node.js application to see how easy it is to deploy.
+Let's use a sample node.js service to see how easy it is to deploy.

 Let's template out a simple service from a Github template:

 ```
-$ akira service template hello-service --from microsoft/nodejs-service-api
+$ akira workload template hello-service --from microsoft/nodejs-service-api
 ```

 This is just a convience function and we could have templated it from GitHub itself.